 The City of Arts and Sciences / Cuidad de Las Artes y Ciencias

 During your one day in Valencia, consider spending an afternoon in the City of Arts and Sciences.
-Two top places to visit here are the museum Museo de las Ciencias Principe Felipe (an interactive science museum) and the aquarium Oceanografic Valencia.
+Two top places to visit here are the museum Museo de las Ciencias Principe Felipe (an interactive science museum) and the aquarium Oceanografic Valencia ( you need to book in advance in order to skip the line).
 Both should be a must if visiting Valencia with kids.
-Although fully enjoying these two place in one afternoon is almost impossible.
+Although fully enjoying these two places in one afternoon is almost impossible.
 Nevertheless, you might try visiting one of the two.

 Another alternative is simply having a nice stroll along the old Turia riverbed.
 This area is known for its 10 km of gardens.
 It´s a popular place to rent bicycles or have a picnic.